Burrell Ives Humphreys: Prosecutor

-A Democrat, he became the Passaic County Prosecutor in June 1975, appointed by New Jersey Governor Brendan Byrne.
+A Democrat, Humphreys became the Passaic County Prosecutor in June 1975, appointed by New Jersey Governor Brendan Byrne.
 In March 1976 the New Jersey Supreme Court overturned the 1967 conviction of two black men, Rubin "Hurricane" Carter and John Artis, for a triple murder of three white victims in a bar in Paterson.
 The court ruled that the Passaic County Prosecutor's Office had withheld key details from the defense.
 Humphreys announced immediately that he would retry the case.

 Before the retrial started Humphreys offered to dismiss the charge against Carter if he took a new polygraph test conducted by an independent administrator, but Carter declined.
 Humphreys personally prosecuted the case, and ensured that unlike the all-white jury in the first trial, the second jury had two black jurors.
 Humphreys focused on the "racial revenge theory" surrounding suspect Eddie Rawls, a black man whose stepfather had been murdered at a different bar earlier the same night.
 At the trial Humphreys said Rawls was "all over this case" and obtained a court order to see if Rawls had hidden the murder weapons in his stepfather's coffin.
 Humphreys obtained a polygraph for key witness Arthur Bello, who had recanted his testimony in 1974, but who Humphreys still wanted to use as a witness.
 To the surprise of the defense, Bello took the stand and recanted his recantation, identifying Carter and Artis once again.

 Carter and Artis were convicted again of three counts of first degree murder in December 1976.
 Carter and Artis's lawyers filed an appeal motion in 1978, saying they had been misled by the prosecution over Bello's polygraph test.
 Humphreys responded by saying Carter and Artis had received "an eminently fair trial".
 The verdict was upheld by the New Jersey Supreme Court in 1982 but was set aside by federal judge H. Lee Sarokin of the United States District Court for the District of New Jersey in 1985.
 Sarokin criticized the racial revenge theory, writing that "the jury was permitted to draw inferences of guilt based solely upon the race of (the defendants)."

 As a prosecutor Humphreys was philosophically opposed to the death penalty, although he said he could be in favor if it was proved to have a significant reduction in the crime rate.